igor4949i/parselizer/README.md

 This is a tool for parsing sites.

 ## Features
-- Upload data to Google Sheets
+- Uploading data to Google Sheets
-- Send data to DB (MySQL)
+- Sending data to database (MySQL)
-- Downlod file from AWS and upload via FTP
+- Downloding file from AWS and uploading via FTP
-- Generate HTML file and save data to local Excel
+- Generating HTML file and saving data to local Excel
 - Downloading images
 - Configuration CRON